 The Global Health Policy Center at the Center for Strategic and International Studies in Washington, DC, has been conducting analyses of the health transitions taking place in a set of important regional partners of the United States.
 So far, the team has completed assessments of South Africa, Ethiopia, and Nigeria.
 Now, they are turning their attention to India.

-Richard Downie, lead researcher on the project, presents the main findings of the study so far, including policy recommendations for the United States as it enters a new phase of engagement with each country.
-He also offers for discussion a preliminary outline of his India research agenda.
+Richard Downie, lead researcher on the project, presented the main findings of the study so far, including policy recommendations for the United States as it enters a new phase of engagement with each country.
+He also offered for discussion a preliminary outline of his India research agenda.